Lori, just like any other two-year old, is going through a stage that parents know all too well: the terrible twos.

-At that moment, I hated myself for ignoring her, but I knew that if I didn’t stand still, I would have increased my voice and made matters worse.
+At that moment, I hated myself for ignoring her, but I knew that if I didn’t stand still, I would have raised my voice and made matters worse.
 It was one of those days when I didn’t feel patient enough to talk through her, and just chose the easy route of not doing anything.

 After perhaps 3-5 minutes of whining, she stayed quiet for a bit.
 I continued to wash the dishes without saying a word.
 And then she said it, loud and clear: “Mommy, I’m sad.”

 I instantly dropped the dishes and rushed to hug her.
 I was also sad.
 Sad that I couldn’t be more patient with her.
 Sad that I chose to ignore her, and sad that I made my baby unhappy.

 She hugged me back tightly as if she wanted to be reassured that I still loved her.
 I kissed her and repeatedly told her how much I love her and that I didn’t want to make her sad.